almogtavor/static-hands/README.md

 <img align=center src="site\static-hands-docs\static\img\icons\moving-keys.png" width="250">

 Where "Super" means that each press is translated to 5/6 actual presses.
-In a more details manner, the main key-bindings of `static-hands` are:
+In a more detailed manner, the main key-bindings of `static-hands` are:

 <img align=center src="site\static-hands-docs\static\img\icons\all-keyboard.png">